horotho/archipelago/README.md

 # archipelago
 A next-generation, farm to table, locally sourced framework for all of your frameworking needs.
 We have have frames... that work.
+Now in blue or red.